-What Can a Handyman Do in Savannah, Missouri?
+What Can a Handyman Do Without a License in Savannah, Missouri?

 Missouri does not issue a statewide "general contractor" or "handyman" license for most residential/light-commercial work; contractor licensing is primarily handled by local cities/counties plus state-licensed trades (especially electrical/plumbing in many municipalities).
 In Savannah (Andrew County), you should expect a city business license plus local building permits for many projects; specialty trades (electrical/plumbing/HVAC) are commonly locally licensed even though the State of Missouri does not run a single statewide contractor board for general contracting.